1. Busuu vs Babbel

 • Want CEFR-certified credentials from McGraw-Hill

-• Appreciate video content showing real speakers
+• Appreciate video content showing actual speakers

 Choose Babbel if you...

-• Prefer immediate, consistent feedback from speech recognition
+• Prefer instant and consistent pronunciation feedback

 • Want a lifetime subscription option for long-term learning

-• Prefer independent learning without social features
+• Prefer independent study without social features

 • Appreciate podcasts and varied learning formats